-Hermosa co-founders, Nick Hoenig and Dana Fehr, have been roasting sustainably-sourced coffee in Tucson together since 2015.
-The Cup Cafe and Hotel Congress, Cafe Passe and Tall Boys serve their coffee, in addition to a number smaller restaurants and private clubs.
+Hermosa co-founders, Nick Hoenig and Dana Fehr have been roasting sustainably-sourced coffee in Tucson together since 2015.
+Cup Cafe at Hotel Congress, Cafe Passe, and Tall Boys serve Hermosa coffee, in addition to a number of smaller restaurants and private clubs.

-Hermosa’s first physical location just opened on July 27.
-They serve their brews in an 800-square-foot converted shipping container nestled in the center of the Mercado San Agustin Annex.
+Hermosa’s first physical location opened on July 27, 2018, in an 800-square-foot converted shipping container nestled in the center of the Mercado San Agustin Annex.
 Their interior is surprisingly delightful, more capacious than it seems from outside.

 Hermosa’s coffee is similarly bright, with a complex mouthfeel.

 Hermosa’s website describes in detail each of the socially and environmentally responsible coffee varietals that they sell.
 Subscriptions and one-time orders are available online.

 They also sell their roasted beans — and Le Buzz pastries — at the Annex location.